js07/pd-convert-actions/README.md

-  --defineComponent        Wrap the component with defineComponent() --createLabel            Generate labels for component props without labels --[no-]toEsm             Convert generated component to ESM (default: Yes)
+  --defineComponent        Wrap the component with defineComponent() --createLabel            Generate labels for component props without labels --[no-]toEsm             Convert generated component to ESM (default: Yes) --appPlaceholder         App name slug to use if legacy code is authless
 ```

 ## Lib